tpluscode/dbup-diy-cli/readme.md

 --run-always-pattern      (Default: sp_) Regular expression to match and
                           scripts executed every time, such as stored procedures and functions (case-insensitive)

+-t, --timeout             Timeout for each script in seconds

 --help                    Display this help screen.